Fine & Replacement Policy

 Additional Policy Information

 Borrowing Privileges and Holds - Library bills are due when received.
-An unpaid bill may result in a block being placed against borrowing privileges (applies to all borrowers).
-A hold also may be placed against course registration, graduation or the transcript request of a student borrower.
+An unpaid bill may result in blocked borrowing privileges (applies to all borrowers).
+A hold also may be placed against course registration, graduation or the transcript request of an affiliated borrower.

-Due Dates - Borrowers are responsible for tracking the due date of each item they check out of the Library.
-Borrowers can verify due dates and renew items through the Blais catalog (http://blais.claremont.edu) by selecting “Renew your books” in the green bar at the top of the page.
-This option will allow full account access.
+Due Dates and Renewals – Borrowers receive email renewal reminders prior to due dates of 28-day loan items.
+However, borrowers are responsible for tracking the due dates of all items they check out.
+Due dates can be verified and items renewed through the Blais catalog (http://blais.claremont.edu).
+Select “Renew your books” in the green bar near the top of the page.
+This option allows full account access.
+Items with recalls or holds cannot be renewed.

-Overdue Notices - Overdue notices and renewal reminders are sent weekdays when the Library is open.
+Overdue Notices - Overdue notices are sent to borrowers on a regular basis.
 Patrons are responsible for notifying Library staff of changes in postal or email addresses.
-A fine or bill will not be excused if notices are undeliverable because of an invalid address.
+A fine or bill will not be excused if notices are undeliverable due to an invalid address.

 Reserves - Fine charges for reserves begin 10 minutes after books or items are due.

 Recalls – For books with a 28-day loan period, most recall notices allow 10 days for a borrower to receive the notice and return a book before incurring a fine.
 The recall period may be shorter if a book is needed for reserve.
-If a book is overdue when it is recalled, daily fines begin to accrue 3 days after recall.
+If a book is overdue when it is recalled, daily fines begin to accrue 3 days after the recall is sent.
 Other recall periods and fine assessments are in place for reserves and non-print items.

 Missing or Lost Books and Items - Borrowers are encouraged to report Library material that has been checked out and may be missing or lost, including books or items they think have been returned (Claims Returned).
 Prompt reporting may eliminate a fine and will establish a search period before a replacement bill is due.

-Processing Fee - When a Library book or item is declared lost, several steps and the time of more than one staff person are required to complete a process that includes cost verification, billing, catalog correction, and replacement.
-Therefore, if a book or item is returned after the replacement process begins, the processing fee is not refunded.
+Processing Fee - When a Library book or item is declared lost, a multi-step process occurs that includes cost verification, billing, catalog correction, and replacement determination.
+Therefore, if a book or item is returned after the replacement process begins, the processing fee is not refunded or waived.

 Questions - Please contact a member of the Circulation staff at Claremont School of Theology Library if you have questions about fines, replacement costs or borrowing policies.
 Staff can be contacted at email@example.com or call the Circulation Librarian at (909) 447-2510.